InPost/InPostValidationBundle/README.markdown

 -------------------------------

-This README file has been created based on [FOSUserBundle README file](https://raw.github.com/FriendsOfSymfony/FOSUserBundle/master/README.markdown)
+This documentation has been created based on [FOSUserBundle documentation](https://raw.github.com/FriendsOfSymfony/FOSUserBundle)